MCh Course: Eligibility, Fees, Colleges, Salary & Career Scope

 Typically spanning three years, the MCh curriculum combines hands-on training in tertiary care hospitals with academic learning, seminars, thesis work, and supervised high-risk procedures.
 Graduates emerge as highly skilled super-specialists prepared for leadership roles in advanced clinical practice, teaching, and surgical research across India.

-What Is an MCh Degree?
+What is an MCh Degree?

 MCh degree full form is Magister Chirurgiae, also known as Master of Chirurgiae, a Latin term that translates to Master of Surgery.
 It is recognised as a super-speciality, post-doctoral surgical degree focused on advanced surgical training, specialised clinical exposure, and research methodology.